curv3d/curv/docs/language/Imperative.rst

 of pure functional and imperative programming, while leaving out the parts that require non-local reasoning and make programs hard to understand.

+* These simple semantics are good for Curv users, since Curv is meant to be used by designers who are not professional computer programmers.
+* These simple semantics are also good for machines.
+Curv is meant to be compiled into optimized machine code that runs on a GPU, so that graphics are fast.
+Compiling a general purpose imperative language like Javascript or Python into performant GPU machine code is massively difficult.
+The simple semantics of Curv make it easy to parallelize and supports powerful, general optimizations.

 Statement Reference
 -------------------
 Statements are distinct from expressions.